What is National Child Day?

 November 20 is National Child Day in Canada.
 It is also World Children’s Day, championed by UNICEF to mark the date in 1989 when children’s human rights were recognized with the Convention on the Rights of the Child.

-Celebrate National Child Day At The Youth Activism Summit
+Celebrate National Child Day At The Youth ADVOCACY Summit

-Every year, UNICEF Canada brings together young activists and adult influencers and decision makers to celebrate National Child Day and defend the right to a childhood.
+Every year, UNICEF Canada brings together young advocates and adult influencers and decision makers to celebrate National Child Day and defend the right to a childhood.

-At the Youth Activism Summit, Youth Advocates shared their experiences of pressing issues and presented recommendations for the future they envision for children and youth in Canada and around the world in the Reimagine Playbook.
+At the Youth Advocacy Summit, Youth Advocates share their experiences of pressing issues and present recommendations for the future they envision for children and youth in Canada and around the world in the Reimagine Playbook.

 Ways To Maximize Your Impact This National Child Day